 Police looking for Mar Lin man last seen Sept.
 22

 Sep.
-29—Branch-Reilly police are asking the public to help them find a man who was last seen a week ago at his home at 1545 Bunting St., Mar Lin.
+30—Branch-Reilly police are asking the public to help them find a man who was last seen a week ago at his home at 1545 Bunting St., Mar Lin.

 She said that her son suffers from schizophrenia and had not been acting normally lately.

-Kantner said DellaMonica was entered as a missing person, and it was determined he had no contacts with police.
+Kantner said DellaMonica was entered as a missing person, and it was determined he had not had contact with police.

 On Monday, the Schuylkill County 911 Center was able to "ping" the man's cellphone to the area of Sharp Mountain, Kantner said.

-Pottsville police conducted a search, assisted by a state police helicopter, but no new information resulted from the effort, Kantner said.
+Pottsville police conducted a search, assisted by a state police helicopter, but no new information resulted from the effort, according to Kantner.

 At the time, DellaMonica was wearing a white T-shirt, gray basketball shorts and brown sneakers.
 Kantner said the man's attire should stand out with the colder temperatures.